pedro-nunez/latex-templates/README.md

 \newtheorem{rem}[thm]{Remark}
 ```

+## Edit templates and produce new examples

+For example, to modify the template for notes:

+1. Modify notes.tex with the desired changes
+2. Modify examples/example.tex if a different example text is desirable
+3. Run ./examples/generate.sh notes.tex

 ## About the preamble

 - Tries to minimize packages included by default, but still including a "bare-minimum" amount of packages for functionality and appearance reasons.